 A vision for the product is the idea that it will solve X/Y/Z problem and that we will save money/time/effort etc as we build it.
 It is not a crystallized set of tasks.
 In fact, any attempt to do so does not set a vision but actually constrains it to only those tasks.
 Visions is an organic, amorphous thing defined by the metrics it wants to improve and the rough means of doing so.
 Hence, it can only be defined in a rough way.
 Please spare the product manager the quest for endless details before the start of the project.

 Throw away work always happens since software is always changing.
 The real question is how much to throw away and how often.
-Would you rather build a behemoth which is way off requirements and then re-do large chunks of it or would you build what what is needed, refining things as you go with some small waste per cycle.
+Would you rather build a behemoth that is way off requirements and then re-do large chunks of it or would you build what is needed, refining things as you go with some small waste per cycle?
 I prefer the latter, personally.

-I would argue that while it develops with a certain amount of wasted work, an architecture which is built incrementally is much more robust as it is built by identifying the emergent qualities of the system and not all-at-once in an ivory tower.
+I would argue that while it develops with a certain amount of wasted work, an architecture that is built incrementally is much more robust as it is built by identifying the emergent qualities of the system and not all-at-once in an ivory tower.
 It is much more suited to withstand change and evolve gracefully, especially since it itself evolved over time.
-I am assuming, of course, that the dev team get resources and pay enough attention to the technical of the codebase as it evolves.
+I am assuming, of course, that the dev team gets resources and pays enough attention to the technical aspects of the codebase as it evolves.
 If such is not the case, then all is lost anyway, no matter what approach we take.

 I would love to hear from you about your experience in using agile techniques beyond just execution excellence.
 Drop a note!